uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/blocked_ranges/blocked_range3d_cls.rst

 ===============
 **[algorithms.blocked_range3d]**

-Class template that represents recursively divisible three-dimensional half-open interval.
+Class template that represents a recursively divisible three-dimensional half-open interval.

 A ``blocked_range3d`` is the three-dimensional extension of ``blocked_range2d``.